 Recently I went on a walk with friends from our Buddhist study group.
-An artist in my book club had invited us to write a poem for our December meeting, which is the one where we don’t read a book.
+An artist in my long-time book club had invited us to write a poem for our December meeting, which is the one where we don’t read a book.
 I awoke the morning after the walk already composing haiku.
 I checked, and, sure enough, the traditional format is 5-7-5 syllables.
+Somehow that became “word” instead of “syllables,” so I am calling these little poems sort-of-haiku.
 One thing I found interesting was that the first two lines came rather easily (with a little editing); the third line took its time presenting itself to me.
 It was fun to create in a new way!

 Rocks sliced like a loaf of bread

 Dharma buddies observing with delight

 We ply him with question after question